Cozyamy/Agroby/README.md

-A streaming platform for college students
+A video streaming platform for college students